fabio-d/minitel-native/rom-emulation/firmware/README.md

 Only if `OPERATING_MODE` is `interactive`:
 * `boot -n SLOT_ID`: equivalent to choosing to boot the ROM at `SLOT_ID` from the interactive menu.
+* `store -n SLOT_ID [-l "Description for the menu"] [-b] rom.bin`: stores a new ROM (or replaces the existing one) at `SLOT_ID`.
+Unless overridden by the optional `-l` argument, the ROM's filename will be shown in the boot menu as the description for the ROM.
+The optional `-b` flag automatically boots the just-stored ROM at the end of the transfer.